yathamravali/JNIDemo/README.md

 # JNIDemo

-In this project we will call native code from Java using JNI
+In this project we will call native code from Java using JNI that crashes in native code

 ```
 java -version